wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-regional-sales-manager-menlo-park-tusttirv9y.md

 ---
 position: Regional Sales Manager
 description: >-
-  Our client, an industry-leading industrial manufacturing company, is seeking a dynamic and experienced Regional Sales Manager to join their team in Menlo Park, CA. This role is a unique opportunity to work in the heart of Silicon Valley, with nearby cities including Palo Alto, Redwood City, Mountain View,
+  Our client, an industryleading industrial manufacturing company, is seeking a dynamic and experienced Regional Sales Manager to join their team in Menlo Park, CA. This role is a unique opportunity to work in the heart of Silicon Valley, with nearby cities including Palo Alto, Redwood City, Mountain View,